keruzu/trap_mux/configuration_examples.md

 #### _Filter Actions_

-The *actions* that are currenly supported by *trapex* are:
+The *actions* that are currenly supported by *trapmux* are:

 * **forward <ip_address:port> [break]**

-    Forward the trap to the specified IP address and port. *WARNING:* Do not specify the trapex host and port as a destination or you will create a trap forwarding loop!
+    Forward the trap to the specified IP address and port. *WARNING:* Do not specify the trapmux host and port as a destination or you will create a trap forwarding loop!
 Note that this action also supports an optional second argument: 'break'.
-This tells trapex to stop processing this trap after the forward operation.
+This tells trapmux to stop processing this trap after the forward operation.

 * **nat `<ip_address|$SRC_IP>`**